ShitposterAgent/shitposterbot/README.md

 - **Trustless:** All actions are on-chain, transparent, and verifiable
 - **Fun & Engaging:** Spice up your social media with AI-powered automation
 - **Next-Gen Security:** TEE + codehash validation = maximum trust
+- **Ecosystem Ready:** Build your own bots and automations on the shitposteragent platform

 ---